Surfshark vs ExpressVPN: which VPN is better?

 FAQs | ✅ | ✅ |

-Friendly and competent customer support is a sign of good service, be it a VPN or an antivirus solution.
-And it’s nice to see that both providers put a lot of effort into it.
+Friendly and competent customer support is a sign of good service.
+Gladly, both providers put a lot of effort into it.

-When using Surfshark, you’ll get help either by writing to the 24/7 live chat or sending an email ticket.
+When using Surfshark, you get a 24/7 live chat and an email ticket system.
 As an alternative, you can also read through the knowledge base that has lots of questions answered or the FAQ page.

 The situation is similar with ExpressVPN.
 It offers a huge knowledge base, FAQ, 24/7 live chat, and email support.